Mathématique: Chapter 3

 “This is pretty good,” Young said.

-“It requires substantially less skill than an omelette,” Rush said, pushing his dinner around his plate, trying to think about a method by which he might eat it, but failing to come up with anything workable, at least in the short term.
-“I’m quite certain that even you could pull it off.”
+“It requires less skill than an omelette.”
+Rush pushed his dinner around his plate, trying to infer a method by which he might eat it, but failing to come up with anything workable.
+“I’m quite certain even you could pull it off.”

 “So what’s your story, hotshot?”
-Young asked finally, watching him not eat.
+Young asked, watching him not eat.

-Rush looked back at him and wondered if it was always this easy for Young—whether he just asked people what their problems were and, if that was indeed a strategy he employed, how often it worked for him.
-He wondered if Young had a lot of uncomplicated friends, or if he was just unusually optimistic, or if possibly there was some kind of decoupling between his knowledge of past outcomes and his ability to predict future system states.
+Rush studied the man, wondering if it was always this easy for Young—did he just bloody ask people about their problems and expect a straight answer?
+Perhaps he had a collection of Uncomplicated American Friends.
+Perhaps he was unusually optimistic.
+Perhaps he’d been cursed with a cognitive decoupling between his knowledge of past outcomes and his ability to predict future system states.

-“Oh what,” Young asked, uncomfortable under direct, unremitting scrutiny.
+What,” Young asked, uncomfortable under direct scrutiny.
 “Not subtle enough for you?”

-“Well,” Young said, “I really didn’t think I was going to get anything meaningful out of you, but I have to say I thought you’d say something.”
+“I didn’t think I was gonna get anything meaningful out of you, but I thought you’d say something.”

 “I’m not disappointed,” Young said.
 “In fact, I consider it a victory that I’ve gone almost thirty seconds without getting directly insulted.”